House Bill No. 5131

 Be it enacted by the Senate and House of Representatives in General Assembly convened:

 Section 1.
-Section 8-37x of the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2014):
+Section 26-194 of the 2010 supplement to the general statutes is repealed and the following is substituted in lieu thereof (Effective October 1, 2010):